soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

 ### Misc.

 * "God is in the details," declared the architect Ludwig Mies van der Rohe.
-Tradespeople building to architects’ plans would habitually grumble that “the Devil is in the details,” and Mies van der Rohe was inverting their complaint. --- Reinventing the bazaar
+Tradespeople building to architects’ plans would habitually grumble that “the Devil is in the details,” and Mies van der Rohe was inverting their complaint.

 * Futures market
     - 1260 in Nagoya, Japan.
 Futures in rice.
 Farmers can get paid before harvest.

 * In a 1781 letter to his father, Mozart said, doubtless exaggerating somewhat, “Believe me, my sole purpose is to make as much money as possible; for after good health it is the best thing to have.”

-* "Buying and selling is therefore a form of creation." --- John McMillan
+* "Buying and selling is therefore a form of creation."

 * People who comparison shop do a favor to everyone else.
 Sellers more likely to cut costs as they can gain revenue from such people.